Cog-Creators/Red-DiscordBot/docs/getting_started.rst

   quality VPS providers.

   You can also buy a Raspberry Pi (~$20), which is a micro-computer that will be able to host Red.
-The model 3 or above is recommanded.
+The model 3 or above is recommended.

 2. **Install Linux**

   Most of the VPS providers have tools for installing Linux automatically.
-If you're a beginner, we recommand **Ubuntu 18**.
+If you're a beginner, we recommend **Ubuntu 18**.

   For Raspberry Pi users, just install `Raspbian
   <https://www.raspberrypi.org/downloads/raspbian/>`_ on a micro-SD card.